-RS&H is conducting a Project Development and Environment (PD&E) Study in Tampa, Florida, for the widening of Fletcher Avenue, a major urban arterial roadway linking businesses, neighborhoods, the University of South Florida (USF), and the University Community Hospital (UCH) to I-75 in Northeast Tampa.
+RS&H conducted a project development and environment (PD&E) study for the widening of Fletcher Avenue in Tampa, Florida.
+Fletcher Avenue is a major urban arterial roadway linking businesses, neighborhoods, the University of South Florida (USF), and the University Community Hospital to I-75 in Northeast Tampa.

-RS&H met with major stakeholders in the project corridor, including USF, UCH, and the Pepin Heart Hospital, to learn current needs and future development plans.
-Using this information, RS&H developed alternatives that will best serve the needs of the community and county.
-For example, pedestrian safety is a major concern for USF since most of the student housing is off-campus, requiring students to cross Fletcher Avenue on foot or bicycle.
-To address this concern, RS&H developed several concepts that included a bridge and pedestrian tunnel to improve pedestrian safety and reduce traffic congestion.
+RS&H met with major stakeholders in the project corridor, including USF, Florida Hospital Tampa, and the Pepin Heart Institute, to learn current needs and future development plans.
+Using this information, RS&H developed a preferred alternative that will best serve the needs of the community and county.
+Pedestrian safety, for instance, is a major concern for USF since most of the student housing is off-campus, requiring students to cross Fletcher Avenue on foot or bicycle.
+To address this concern, RS&H developed a concept for a pedestrian bridge over Fletcher Avenue to improve pedestrian safety and reduce traffic congestion.